snakers4/spacenet-three/README.md

 **This repository contains 2 Dockerfiles**
-- `/dockerfiles/Dockerfile` - this is a main Dockerfile which was used as environment to run the training and inference scripts
+- `/dockerfiles/Dockerfile` - this is the main Dockerfile which was used as environment to run the training and inference scripts
-- `/dockerfiles/Dockerfile2`- this is a backup Docker file with newer versions of the drivers and PyTorch, just in case
+- `/dockerfiles/Dockerfile2`- this is an additional backup Docker file with newer versions of the drivers and PyTorch, just in case

 **Build a Docker image**